robinrendle/robinrendle.com/_posts/2021-04-15-how-to-be-hopeless.md

 But then I watched it roll into my hometown and by then it was too late.
 My family was consumed whole by racist propaganda; my mom, my dad, my brother.
 Fascist ideology took hold of their minds until today I barely recognize them.

 For years I would call my family.
 I would pace around my apartment in the middle of the night whilst screaming and wailing and pleading with them.
-I read everything I could about Brexit, about how to argue against it, and tried to figure out which arguments worked best.
+I read everything I could about Brexit and tried to figure out which arguments worked best.
 Nothing worked.

 It seemed so futile, like a virus without a cure.
 Yet I believed I could purge these fascist sympathies from my family through sheer force of will.
 Through sheer stubbornness.
 And love.